University of Michigan Law School,

 A litigator with experience clerking for three different judges, Eliot assists clients with all phases of litigation in state and federal courts.

-With experience in the food and agriculture field, Eliot supports a variety of matters for ag industry clients.
-Prior to law school, he served as an analyst with the U.S. Department of Agriculture, Food Safety and Inspection Service, where he conducted research and drafted standard operating procedures for meat inspectors related to federal regulations.
-As a summer associate in law school, Eliot worked at a boutique firm that primarily focuses on regulatory matters related to the U.S. Food and Drug Administration.
+Eliot has much experience in matters related to the food and agriculture industries.
+Before law school, he was an analyst at the U.S. Department of Agriculture, Food Safety and Inspection Service where he conducted research and drafted standard operating procedures for meat inspectors related to federal regulations.
+During law school, Eliot spent a summer at a boutique firm in Washington, D.C. that works on regulatory matters related to the U.S. Food and Drug Administration.
+Eliot continues to work on various cases related to food and agriculture at Thompson Coburn.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).